The Year 5 girls at Heatherton were thrilled to spend time with children’s author and illustrator, Rachel Quarry, creating their very own book….

-At Berkhamsted we run BASECAMP, the highest quality holiday play scheme.
-This is an extensive range of courses for children during the summer holidays.
+At Berkhamsted we run BASECAMP, the highest quality holiday play scheme for 3-11 year olds.
+There is an extensive range of courses for children during the summer holidays.

 BASECAMP also includes multi-activity courses, swimming (for club and county level swimmers) and cookery courses during the Easter and Christmas holidays.

 It is a credit to our School that Old Girls (and Old Boys) enjoy staying in touch, networking and reminiscing about the happy times they spent at Heatherton.